georgysavva/prismarine-viewer-colalab/README.md

 ## 2. How to use

+1. recommande node.js version is `v18.18.2`
+2. exec `npm install`
-1. exec `npx webpack`
+3. exec `npx webpack`
-2. exec `cp -r ./assets/skins ./public/textures/1.16.4/entity/`
+4. exec `cp -r ./assets/skins ./public/textures/1.16.4/entity/`
-3. copy this whold folder to your node_modules and rename it `prismarine-viewer`
+5. copy this whold folder to your node_modules and rename it `prismarine-viewer`
 * You could refer to script `./deploy_on_yxh_machine.fish`
   * sorry for my laziness